small screen slideshow below here

 I used Illustrator’s Auto Trace to convert the seven photographs into just six colours each.
 I then converted the six colours to different opacities of the same hue.
 It was then possible to use the same image using different colours beneath to colour the scissors.

 Simplifying The Design

 I spent at least a day trying different combinations of the scissors opening, but none of them looked as exciting as simply open and closed.
 Inverting the closed scissors helped with the pattern.
 The angle of the open scissors was used as a guide so that the crosses of the open scissors looked rather like buttoned fabric.

-There are now 36 colours in my swatch library.
-I worked through each of the colours for the scissors combined with each of the backgrounds, totalling 1296 combinations.
-The scissors have a blue spot covering the hinge, so I also altered this too where it added more interest.
+There are now 67 colours in my swatch library.
+I worked through each of the colours for the scissors combined with each of the backgrounds, totalling an amazing 4489 combinations.
+Less the 67 where the colour of the scissors matches the background colour = 4422.
+The original scissors have a blue spot covering the hinge, so I also altered this too where it added more interest.

 To be able to go back to Illustrator and recreate all the images it is important to code them in a way that can be reproduced.
 Here my designs are all taken from design F. The first code relates to the colour of the dot on the hinge, then the colour used for the scissors and finally the colour of the background.
 So for instance F-110-100-101 means the dot is colour 110 – bright cyan blue.
 The 100 refers to the scissors – this is white.
 Then 101 for the background which is black.
 Rolling your mouse over the image should display its code.